MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   		- more prefixes, more requests you can do at the same time
   	- **multipart uploads** (required for >5G file)
   	- S3 **byte-range fetches**: download large files by parts
-  	- S3 Select: retrieve partial data of an object by SQL
+  	- **S3 Select**: retrieve partial data of an object by SQL
+  		- S3 Select works on objects stored in CSV, JSON, or Apache Parquet format
+  		- also works with objects that are compressed with GZIP or BZIP2 (for CSV and JSON objects only), and server-side encrypted objects
-  		- Glacier Select
+  		- Glacier Select also available
   - share S3 buckets across accounts (3 ways)
-  	- Bucket policy & IAM (bucket level; programmatic only)
+  	- Bucket policy & IAM (bucket level; programmatic only) - need to explicitly allow
   	- Bucket ACL & IAM (object level; programmatic only)
   	- Cross-account IAM roles (programmatic and console)
   - Pre-signed URLs